Money help if your universal credit is sanctioned

 Help you do not have to pay back

-Read our advice on grants, loans and money help if you cannot afford things like rent, food or energy bills.
+Find out about emergency grants, loans and money help if you cannot afford things like rent, food or energy bills.

+Hardship payments are loans.
 They have to be paid back.
+They are interest free.

 Hardship payments are lower than the amount you lose because of a sanction.
 You only get around 60% of what is taken for the sanction.